global-asp/asp-source/en/0297_the-tree-wife.md

 a house with the mud and grass that used to lie at the foot of her trunk.
-“Only one thing I beg of you,” he said to his wife.
-“Never tell anyone where you come from.”
+"Only one thing I beg of you," he said to his wife.
+"Never tell anyone where you come from."

 ##
 But before long, the young men from a neighbouring village began talking among themselves.
-“How can such an old man have
+"How can such an old man have
-such a beautiful young wife?”
+such a beautiful young wife?"
 So they decided to steal her and take her to their own kraal.

 ##
 The old man was heartbroken.
 He felt he could not live without her.
-But then he thought, “Perhaps if I have something of hers, I would not feel so sad?”
+But then he thought, "Perhaps if I have something of hers, I would not feel so sad?"
 So he sent his doves to find her, to sing to her, and to bring back something of hers to him.